PavelCz/rl-adversarial-attack/README.md

-# Adversarial Attacks on Reinforcement Learning Agents Trained with Self-Play
+# Adversarial Attacks on Reinforcement Learning Agents Trained with Self-Play in a Low-Dimensional Pong Environment

+Attack using FGSM (perturbation in observation space), attack using adversarial policies

 Project for the course *Advanced Deep Learning for Robotics*